poppyclark/ridethereef/_posts/2020-10-26-typography-in-oat-milk-branding.md

 ![Oatly- Range](../uploads/screenshot-2020-10-26-at-18.39.08.png)

-The font used stays consistent throughout the entire brand, including in their yogurts, cold brews, ice creams and spreads.
+The typography used stays consistent throughout the entire brand, including in their yogurts, cold brews, ice creams and spreads.

 ![Oatly](../uploads/oatly_logo.png)

 The OATLY font is original but very similar to 'kokoschka print' by pintassilgo Prints.

-The typography is bold with sharp edges, the A in 'oat' is a block triangle with a tree cut out of the middle.
+The typography is bold with sharp edges, the A in 'oat' is a block triangle with a tree cut out of the middle and the colour of the first half is blue and half second half black.